Skip to main content

 Trip highlights

-• Catch a view of diverse flora and fauna in the Shey Phoksundo National Park
+• Wildlife sightings in Shey Phoksundo National Park

 Detailed Itinerary